Feature spotlight

 When critical systems depend on too few people, use repo ownership and depth data to expose the risk early.

-Start from the contributor profile, then carry the signal into team health, repo impact, or the manager workflow around it.
+Start from the contributor profile, then carry the signal into team health, repo impact, or the manager workflow.
+We can show you how it all connects in a 30-minute walkthrough.